October Rust: Release and reception

 October Rust was well received by critics.
-The album was released on August 20, 1996 on CD and audiocassettes through Roadrunner Records.
+The album was released on August 20, 1996 on CD, LP and audiocassettes through Roadrunner Records.
 October Rust sold over 500,000 copies, eventually receiving a gold certification by the RIAA in the United States.
 The album was not as successful as its predecessor, Bloody Kisses, but it peaked at number 42 on the Billboard 200, and is considered the band's best album among fans.
-October Rust was not originally released on vinyl, but in celebration of the album's 25th anniversary, it was officially reissued on vinyl in 2021.
+In celebration of the album's 25th anniversary, it was officially reissued on vinyl in 2021.
 The album was also released on vinyl in 2024 as a limited edition for the Rhino Records "Rocktober" campaign.
 Steve Huey of AllMusic gave the album 4 stars out of 5 and wrote: "Peter Steele predicted that the follow-up to Bloody Kisses would accentuate Type O Negative's melodic side, specifically for the purpose of making money.
 Steele's attempt at "pop-goth" actually works well for a while; his cynical take on goth rock's typical subject matter is in full swing over the first half of October Rust, and the band gleefully wallows in its stated commercialism by personally thanking the listener for purchasing the album at its start and finish."
 In 2017, former Black Sabbath drummer Bill Ward ranked October Rust as one of his favorite Metal albums of all time.